Andy Patari, MS '12Science Teacher Certification

 Four Rivers School Hires Full Complement of AUNE Science Teachers

-Now that Andy Patari, MS ’12, has been hired by Four Rivers Charter School in Greenfield, Massachusetts, that makes all four of the school’s science teachers graduates of AUNE’s Department of Environmental Studies in the Science Teacher Certification concentration.
+Patari now works as a science teacher at Four Rivers Charter School in Greenfield, Massachusetts.
+In fact, all four of the school’s science teachers graduated from AUNE’s Department of Environmental Studies in the Science Teacher Certification concentration.

-Patari started his new job this fall.
-He joins Laura Stamas, who teaches ninth-grade environmental science and tenth-grade biology; Niki Gilbert, who teaches eight-grade math and science and Amanda Locke, who teaches seventh grade science and math.
+Patari joins Laura Stamas, who teaches ninth-grade environmental science and tenth-grade biology; Niki Gilbert, who teaches eight-grade math and science and Amanda Locke, who teaches seventh grade science and math.
 Those three graduated with master’s degrees in 2005.

 Four Rivers, a middle/high school serving Franklin County, has some of the state’s best test scores on MCAS, the standardized test.
 It was founded 2003.